 - Swine that were treated with Chinese herbal kombucha and then injected with foot-and-mouth virus were able to fight off foot-and-mouth disease, BUT only if they were treated with low doses of herbal kombucha.
 High doses seemed to help the disease instead of the animal.

-- Dosage is important: there can be too much of a good thing.
+- Kombucha dosage is important: there can be too much of a good thing.

 Warning: like a lot of biomedical and veterinary research, this research is performed on live animals.
 There are no pictures, and I won’t dwell on the details, but it is what it is.